csmithswim/BankOfCullen/README.md

 ![luhn_algorithm](https://github.com/csmithswim/BankOfCullen/blob/main/images/Luhn%20Algorithm.png)

-Above illustrates the specific properties a number must have for it to be considered a valid credit card number.
+Above illustrates the specific properties a number must have for it to be considered a valid credit card number according to the Luhn algorithm.
 A number's check digit is calculated to validate the credit card number.
 More information can be found here: https://en.wikipedia.org/wiki/Luhn_algorithm